Today officially kicks off Pride Week in Orlando!

 McDonald’s Central Florida also sent me a coupon for a free small Chocolate Shamrock Shake which, for the purposes of this experiment, I upgraded myself to a large to make this STRAW test interesting.
 Time to get down to business…

 I’ll bet I can guess what you remember the most about drinking a McDonald’s milkshake, and it’s probably the same memory as mine.
-All the way back to elementary school I can remember trying to drink a McDonald’s milkshake, and by trying I mean creating an unsuccessful, cheek pinched vacuum between your mouth, the straw, and the milkshake.
+All the way back to elementary school I can remember trying to drink a McDonald’s milkshake, and by trying I mean creating an unsuccessful, cheek pinched vacuum between your mouth, the straw, and the milkshake, visit this website you will get all information about it.

 In vain I tried to suck even the tiniest bit of milkshake through the traditional straw seen above to no avail!
 Was it gravity?
 Was it too cold?
 I don’t know but NOTHING worked outside of a spoon or letting the shake melt a little before attempting to drink.
 Their shakes were so thick!
 Oh, and spoons were/are for weenies.